Bridging Modality Disconnect in Self-Reflection via Closed-Loop Visually Grounded Verification: Visual Reflection Dataset Construction

+To explicitly connect reflective reasoning with visual evidence, we convert textual reflection into visually grounded verification trajectories.

-To prevent reflection from degenerating into text-only speculation, we explicitly ground the introspective process with task-adaptive keywords that are later used as tool arguments for visual prompting (\cref{method:tool}).
-Specifically, for general VQA, we parse entity-centric keywords directly from the reflection.
-In contrast, for dense perception tasks (e.g., OCR, ChartQ) where reflection lacks spatial specificity, we derive precise keywords from ground truth annotations.
-To ensure strict alignment between textual thought and visual evidence, we inject visual attribute descriptions (e.g., \textit{``as indicated by the red point''}) back into the reflection text.
-This visually grounded text is then paired with the marker-overlaid image to constitute a composite input for the subsequent iteration.
+First, we extract verification keywords from the reflection content and use them as tool arguments for visual prompting (\cref{method:tool}).
+For general VQA tasks, entity-centric keywords are directly parsed from the reflection.
+For dense perception tasks such as OCR and chart understanding, where reflections often lack spatial specificity, we instead derive verification keywords from question entities.
+To further strengthen alignment between reflection and visual evidence, visual attribute descriptions (e.g., ``as indicated by the red point'') are injected back into the reflection text.